mercuryconsortium/marcy/source/system-overview.rst

 ***************
 System Overview
 ***************
 Marcy has 26 compute nodes grouped into queues based on their hardware configuration.
-Users connect to Marcy by logging into account on the login node via `SSH <https://www.ssh.com>`_.
+Each node runs on a Linux operating system.
+Users connect to Marcy by logging into their account on the login node via `SSH <https://www.ssh.com>`_.
 Jobs are submitted from the login node via `PBS <https://www.openpbs.org>`_ to the compute nodes.
-The cluster's file system is located on the storage node in a large RAID array of hard disks.
+The cluster's file system is located on the storage node in a large `RAID <https://en.wikipedia.org/wiki/RAID>`_ array of hard disks.

 Login Node
 ==========
-Users connect to Marcy by logging into the login node using `SSH <https://www.ssh.org>`_.
-This interactive session runs on the `TCSH <https://www.tcsh.org>`_ shell.
+Users connect to Marcy by logging into the login node.
+This starts an interactive session running on the `TCSH <https://www.tcsh.org>`_ shell.

   ===================== ================================
   master                ``master``